 - COMPACT & MOUNTABLE: The handy AmmoPAL shell carrier includes two adjustable and removable MOLLE friendly belt clips.
 The robust carry system gives you the freedom to toss it in a bag, clip it to your belt, or attach it just about any tactical vest or bugout bag.
 Wear it right side up or upside down.
 Even hang it from your bib, boat or blind.

 Most states have statutes protecting homeowners who fire at a home intruder, though some, like the one in gun-hating California, may have stipulations like being able to prove the intruders forced entry into the dwelling.

-The decision to shoot was reasonable to protect the life of the homeowner, as well as necessary … only seconds transpired between placing the 911 call and having to shoot.
-Police weren’t yet on scene.
+The decision to shoot was reasonable to protect the life of the homeowner, as well as necessary, only seconds transpired between placing the 911 call and having to shoot.
+The police weren’t yet on the scene.